olir/unreal-sqlite3/README.md

 If you have high-performance requirements, you need to enhance it for using prepared statements in the desired way.
 This has not been implemented, yet.

-# Simple SQLite3 Source integration for Unreal Engine

-Please report any problems to the [issues tracker](https://github.com/cindustries/unreal-sqlite3/issues) on this GitHub, or join us at [#unrealengine on irc.freenode.net](https://webchat.freenode.net/?channels=#unrealengine)), you can msg me under **Getty**.

 # Works On

 Compiled and basic functionality: